robusta-dev/robusta/docs/tutorials/holmes-custom-toolsets.rst

    This ensures that the image is available for your Kubernetes deployment.

-3. **Update your Holmes Deployment**
-   U
-Step 3: Update Helm to Use the Custom Docker Image
 --------------------------------------------------

 After pushing your custom Docker image, update your ``generated_values.yaml`` to use this custom image for Holmes.